 Deputy Chief Executive Officer

 Kathryn supports the running of the charity and oversees the Support Cambridgeshire contract, she meets lots of the organisations which make up the wonderful community sector across Cambridgeshire.
-For the past six years Kathryn has worked at North Herts CVS with two main roles in the organisation.
-She started as their TimeBank Manager, developing the project and looking at using it to create small community initiatives throughout North Herts, Stevenage and Buntingford.
+Previous to this role Kathryn had worked at North Herts CVS for 6 years.
+She started as their TimeBank Manager, developing the project and looking at using it to create small community initiatives throughout North Herts, Stevenage and East Hertfordshire.
 Kathryn then became the Project Manager for #TeamHerts Volunteering, overseeing the countywide service which recruits, retains and celebrates volunteering across the county.
-She has a keen passion for the voluntary and community sector and has volunteered since the age of 13.
+She has a keen passion for the voluntary and community sector and has volunteered herself within a range of organisations from a very early age.

 Keith supports new and established community groups and charities to continue to do what they do and perhaps do it better.
 This includes start-up advice, planning, governance, policies and procedures, funding and fundraising, development and pretty much anything that may be an issue or opportunity for a group.
 He has over 10 years’ experience working in the sector in homelessness, substance misuse, employment, education and community development, for both large national and small local charities.